 - If the last digit 8 is divisible by 2 then the number 508 is also divisible by 2.

-Divisibility by 6: Numbers which are divisible by both 2 and 3 are divisible by 6.
-That is, if last digit of the given number is even and the sum of its digits is a multiple of 3, then the given number is also a multiple of 6.
+Numbers which are divisible by both 2 and 3 are divisible by 6.
+That is, if the last digit of the given number is even and the sum of its digits is a multiple of 3, then the given number is also a multiple of 6.

-The rule for divisibility by 7 is given below:
+The rule for divisibility by 7 is a bit complicated which can be understood by the steps given below:

 Example: Is 1073 divisible by 7?

 - From the rule stated remove 3 from the number and double it, which becomes 6.